Weaponized Incompetence: The Silent Saboteur of Modern Love

 This pattern does not resolve through better explanations or more patience.

-It resolves through structural change.
+It resolves through overarching structural change.

-1. Move From Tasks to Domains
+1. Move From Tasks to Domains.

 Assigning chores preserves imbalance.